owenrbk/ad-lab/README.md

-# ADDS & Entra ID Provisioning Lab
+# Active Directory Domain Services Lab
-Enterprise Infrastructure Simulation of Windows Server Active Directory Domain Services and Entra ID provisioning for Zendesk, steps with images.
+Enterprise Infrastructure Simulation of Windows Server Active Directory Domain Services, steps with images.

 ## Project Overview
 This lab simulates a Active Directory environment.
-I built a private network, configured core networking services, and integrated a ticketing system to handle real-world Service Desk scenarios.
+I built a private network & configured core networking services.

 ## Creating the Virtual Machines
-* I created two virtual machines with Microsoft Hyper-V, allocating 4GB of RAM to each and 80GB of virtual disk space.
+* I created two virtual machines with Microsoft Hyper-V, allocating 4GB of RAM and 80GB of virtual disk space to each.
 One is the domain controller (DC01) with Windows Server 2022 and the other is a client workstation (CLIENT01) with Windows 10.
 ![Hyper-V Setup](images/1.png)
 * I created two virtual network interfaces, one called Internal-Lab, which connects the Client to the Domain Controller, and one called Internet-Bridge, which bridges internet connectivity from the Domain Controller to the Client.
 By configuring this dual-homed setup, I established a secure gateway where the Domain Controller functions as a router, providing the internal lab assets (Client) with WAN access through Network Address Translation (NAT) without exposing them directly to the public internet.
-We configure this fully when we set up RRAS.
+We configure this fully when we set up routing (RRAS).
 ![Network Interfaces](images/3.png)
 ![Network Interface Setup, Internal Only and External Virtual Switch](images/4.png)